contensis/docs-delivery-http/search/query-boosting.md

+---
+description: Search queries can be focused by weighting free-text queries and structuring queries so as to provide convergence on certain fields and/or terms.
+---
 # Query Weighting

 Search queries can be focused by weighting free-text queries and structuring queries so as to provide convergence on certain fields and/or terms.